 Also read: Best 8 Car Photography Tips.

 2. Upload an image just like before or select one of the existing samples.
 Select Manual Parameters if you want to adjust Blur and Noise Suppression yourself or just use the auto mode.
 You can also choose by how much the image will be enlarged after processing.
 The upscaling occurs without any quality loss so feel free to go all the way up to 8X if you want to.
 Finally, click the Workflow tab and select the AI Super HD option.
-Hit the Start to Process button.
+Hit the Start to Process button to enhance image quality online.

 3. Go to the Preview menu and switch between the three options found at the top – Fit Canvas, Contrast and Compared – if you want to take a better look at the changes.
 Once you’re happy with the results click Download Image.